haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ## Overview

-World's first fully itnelligent and life long The XSSInpector Security AI ML is a comprehensive tool designed to detect Refeclted, Stored, Blind (XSS) vulnerabilities in server/apps at RFC design, forms, crawls & advanced AI techniques, including deep learning, natural language processing (NLP), reinforcement learning, and automated payload generation, with accuracy and efficient output.
-Created and Designed by : Haroon Ahmad Awan
+The world's first fully intelligent and lifelong "The XSSInspector Security AI/ML" is a comprehensive tool designed to detect reflected, stored, and blind (XSS) vulnerabilities in servers/apps at RFC design, forms, crawls, and through advanced AI techniques, including deep learning, natural language processing (NLP), reinforcement learning, and automated payload generation, with accuracy and efficient output.
+Created and designed by Haroon Ahmad Awan.

 ## Contact
 - haroon@cyberzeus.pk